 As a barber, you know the ins and outs of your field.
 Cutting and styling men’s hair comes second nature to you and barber shop lingo is like a second language.
 But when something goes wrong, it can lead to a legal difficulty which you might find difficult to understand.

 So, what can you do to cut out this jargon?
-When it comes to your barber’s shop, it’s important to keep the business running as smoothly as possible – regardless of what comes your way.
+When it comes to your barber shop business, it’s important to keep the business running as smoothly as possible – regardless of what comes your way.
 There are steps that you can take to maintain health and safety in your shop and minimise risk.

 Barbicide can be used to maintain hygiene by disinfecting in your barbering tools.
 Wearing gloves whilst using a razor is the law as is using one blade per clients and protects you and your client’s hygiene.
 Investing in good quality equipment will save you time and money but most importantly they’ll stay in good working condition and perform better, reducing the risk of injury caused by bad quality equipment.